Xiaoli-Catherine/ChessBots/docs/final.md

 <img width="500" alt="Screenshot 2025-03-19 at 12 10 31 PM" src="https://github.com/user-attachments/assets/a2e906be-711d-4df4-8051-ea4e68e54d2e" />

-From the above bar charts and heatmaps groups, we learned:
+From the above bar charts and heatmaps graphs, we learned:

 * The mean episode reward is roughly similar across all learning rates, but there is a slight downward trend as the learning rate increases.
 * A clip range of 0.30 was more beneficial than 0.20 when the learning rate is 0.0003, providing smoother training curves.
 * An entropy coefficient of 0.03 presents the best result in the reward in all learning rates.

 <img width="500" alt="Screenshot 2025-03-19 at 12 10 09 PM" src="https://github.com/user-attachments/assets/1b7a7f5e-433c-4bf7-8127-ede3f89c95e6" />

 Above is the picture of meshgrid groups for different parameter interactions.
 The meshgrid plots further highlight interactions between hyperparameters: